ra1028/DifferenceKit/README.md

 [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) and [IGListKit](https://github.com/Instagram/IGListKit) are also implemented based on his algorithm.
 This allows all types of differences to be computed in linear time **O(n)**.

-However, in `performBatchUpdates` of UITableView and UICollectionView, there are combinations of operations that cause crash when applied simultaneously.
+However, in `performBatchUpdates` of `UITableView` and `UICollectionView`, there are combinations of operations that cause crash when applied simultaneously.
-To solve this problem, DifferenceKit takes an approach of split the set of differences at the minimal stages that can be perform batch-updates with no crashes.
+To solve this problem, `DifferenceKit` takes an approach of split the set of differences at the minimal stages that can be perform batch-updates with no crashes.

 Implementation is [here](https://github.com/ra1028/DifferenceKit/blob/master/Sources/Algorithm.swift).